graphql-hive/graphql-conf-2025-gateway-workshop/presenter/steps.md

 Payload will now be in yoga context

-Console log the payload inside the createPost mutation but throw a TODO error
+Console log the payload inside the createPost mutation but throw a todo error

 ```ts
 createPost: (_, { title, content }, ctx: JWTAuthContextExtension) => {